When a child is born, the baby’s mother automatically has parental and custodial rights — but things aren’t the same for unwed fathers.

 The purpose of establishing paternity

-Without legally established paternity, unwed fathers have no custody or visitation rights with their child other than what the child’s mother is willing to give them.
+Without legally established paternity, unwed fathers have no custody or parenting time rights with their child other than what the child’s mother is willing to give them.
 Even if they’re paying support, the mother can deny or withdraw access to the child at any time.

 The unwed father also would have no legal right to make any decisions about the child’s welfare, including things like their medical care, religious upbringing or education.
 Plus, without established paternity, the child lacks any inheritance rights.
 If anything happens to the father, they could be cut off from important social safety nets like Social Security survivor’s benefits.

-That all changes once paternity is formally established, after which a father can petition the court for custody and visitation rights like any other parent.
+That all changes once paternity is formally established, after which a father can petition the court for custody and parenting time rights like any other parent.

 Don’t miss your opportunity to establish a firm, legal bond with your child.
 A paternity action protects your relationship far into the future.